-Brake fluid contacting the skink or eyes.
+POTENTIAL HAZARD Brakefluid contacting the skink or eyes.

-May cause irritation.
+WHAT CAN HAPPEN May cause irritation.

-Avoid contacting brake fluid with the skin or eyes.
+HOW TO AVOID THE HAZARD Avoid contacting brake fluid with the skin or eyes.
 In case of contact, flush thoroughly with water and call a doctor if your eyes were exposed.